mdsufz/downloadtool/README.md

 ### Windows executables

-The Windows executables are compiled in Win10 64bit and can be used without installing Python and its dependencies on Windows.
+The Windows executables are compiled on Win10 64bit and can be used without installing Python and its dependencies on Windows.

-The GUI can be started with double click on the exe.
+The GUI can be started with double click on the `download_gui.exe`.
+We apologize the safty check question when starting this executable due to missing Windows signature.

-Due to the need of parameter input (e.g. output folder) the other executable must be started from the command-line.
-Open the Windows `CMD` navigate to the executable and use the parameters similar to the Python scripts:
+Instead of the GUI you may want to use the command-line version of the single executables.
+Open the Windows terminal (`CMD`) navigate to the executable (`cd path_to_exe`) and use the parameters similar to the Python scripts:

-The command-line executables can be used similar to the Python scripts:
+The command-line executables can be used similar to the [Python scripts](#python-scripts), the parameters are identical:

 ```
 # install SRAtoolkit
 install_sra.exe -p install_path

 # download metagenome samples
-get_sra_sample.exe -c ...
+get_sra_sample.exe -c csv_path -o output_path -l too_path -t 2 -m 20

 ```